pgonzaleznetwork/awaf.dev/index.md

 features:
-  - title: A Modern Alternative to FFLIB (Apex Enterprise Patterns)
+  - title: A modern alternative to FFLIB (Apex Enterprise Patterns)
-    details: AWAF moves beyond outdated enterprise patterns with a Salesforce-first approach that prioritizes guiding principles over arbitrary layers.
+    details: AWAF moves beyond outdated "enterprise" patterns with a Salesforce-first approach that prioritizes guiding principles over arbitrary layers.
-  - title: Make your Apex Architecture Obvious
+  - title: Make your Apex architecture obvious
     details: Use SFDX Folders, small domain classes, and AWAF's clear guidelines for structuring business logic.
 This makes your codebase's intent instantly obvious, simplifying navigation, understanding, and maintenance.
-  - title: Adaptable for Your Team & Org
+  - title: Works for small and large teams
     details: AWAF's core principles are flexible, allowing any team to progressively adopt practices that make sense for their specific org complexity and codebase maturity.

 ---